LucasBaildon/garbage-image-classification/README.md

 - Horizontal and vertical flipping

 ### Model Architecture
-A sequential CNN with three convolutional blocks, each containing:
+A sequential CNN with five convolutional blocks, each containing:
 - Conv2D layer with L2 regularisation
 - Batch Normalisation
 - ReLU Activation